perrystreetsoftware/Harmonize/README.md

 ## Contributing

-Anyone can contribute to this project with Pull Requests, issues, or feedback you find relevant.
-We are yet to build the code of conduct tho.
+Contributions are welcome through pull requests, issues, or feedback.
+We are still working on building a code of conduct.

 ## Considerations

-This project is highly inspired by [SwiftLint](https://github.com/realm/SwiftLint/tree/main) and [Konsist](https://github.com/LemonAppDev/konsist) (A Kotlin project and where this idea initially came from).
+This project is heavily inspired by [SwiftLint](https://github.com/realm/SwiftLint/tree/main) and [Konsist](https://github.com/LemonAppDev/konsist) (a linter for Kotlin where this idea originated).

-We consider this project as being a companion to your preferred compile-time linter as you can write your custom lint rules to spread your team and project architectural alignments using unit tests.
+We see this project as a companion to your preferred compile-time linter, allowing you to create custom lint rules that align with your team and project architecture using unit tests.

-Our Semantics module is built using [Swift Syntax](https://github.com/swiftlang/swift-syntax) to parse the language Abstract Syntax Tree (AST) is inspired by the now archived [SwiftDocc Semantics](https://github.com/swiftlang/swift-docc).
+Our Semantics module, built using [Swift Syntax](https://github.com/swiftlang/swift-syntax) to parse the language Abstract Syntax Tree (AST), is inspired by the now-archived [SwiftDocc Semantics](https://github.com/swiftlang/swift-docc).

 > [!NOTE]
-> We are also aware of potential performance problems when querying big codebases and parsing the AST.
-We're still working to improve this and make Harmonize faster.
+> We are aware of potential performance issues when querying large codebases and parsing the AST.
+We are continuously working on improvements to make Harmonize faster.